Projects

 Jiddu

 Truth is a pathless land.
-Jiddu is three tools in one for reading any text critically — a fallacy detector, a fact-check pipeline, and a neutrality assessment.
-Drop a URL, paste text, or upload a PDF and get a structured read on how the piece argues, what it claims, and how it frames its sources.
+Jiddu is four tools in one for reading any text critically: a fallacy detector, a fact-check pipeline, a neutrality assessment, and a paper explainer that unpacks a dense paper paragraph by paragraph at the reading level you choose.
+Drop a URL, paste text, or upload a PDF and get a structured read on how the piece argues, what it claims, how it frames its sources, and what each paragraph is actually saying.
+All four run in the browser, over a REST API, or through a hosted MCP server.

-Jiddu homepage at jiddu.app: dark UI with the headline 'Read any text with a critical mind in the margin.'
-The composer below has tabs for Fallacy detector / Fact-check / Neutrality, input options for URL, paste text, PDF/TXT, or live audio, and a model picker between GPT-5.4 mini and MiniMax M2.7.
+Jiddu homepage at jiddu.app: light UI with the headline 'Read any text with a critical mind in the margin.'
+A sidebar lists the four lenses — Fallacy detector, Fact-check, Neutrality, Explain — each with a 'See a demo' link, and the composer below offers URL, paste text, PDF/TXT, or live input with a model picker between GPT-5.4 mini and MiniMax M2.7.
+A benchmark panel reports the fact-check pipeline matching human verdicts on 81.3% of PolitiFact-labeled claims.

 What it does